 What is social justice and does it have anything to do with you?

 First, is social justice socialism?
-(Want no part of that!)
+(Lots of people want no part of that!)

 Second, What does it have to do with you?
 (Should you care?)